Skip to main content

 Connection details

 Shuriken uses a remote HTTP MCP server.
 This means your AI tool connects to Shuriken over the internet - no local installation, no npx commands, no Node.js required.
-Here are the details you’ll need:
+Here are the details you’ll need: Replace YOUR_AGENT_KEY with your actual key (starts with sk_).

 Generic JSON config